juniper-wright/UtopiaJS/README.md

 * JAVASCRIPT!
 Yes, the Utopian Engine supports JavaScript, and makes the user's input available to JavaScript for dynamic event-handling.
 With a bit of finagling, it is possible to make an RPG.
 Since the entire Engine will be in JavaScript, this will be MUCH more robust.
 * Two-dimensional array of Rooms, each of which can be completely independent of one another, or modify one another
 * Each Room has a list of Roomstates - when certain actions happen, developers can script the rooms to change, subtly or otherwise.
 Basically everything changes about the room when its state changes.

+In addition to the features in the Utopian Engine v2.0, UtopiaJS will feature:

+* The ability to upload games, and the server will keep a record of recent/popular games.
+* The ability to author games directly from your browser.